 **Recommended PSI.
 There is no suggested PSI for blowing out your hose and reel.
 The most important factor is to make sure the watering system is "open" at the far end to allow the water to exit when the pressurized air is applied.
 Since no pressure will build up in an open system, the amount of PSI applied from your compressor simply needs to be enough to push the water out the far end of the hose.

 If you are leaving your hose reel outside, you may want to consider adding an additional layer of protection by covering your hose reel and garden hose with one of our premium quality ELEY Hose Reel Covers.
 Available in two sizes, these covers will not only help protect your hose reel from the harsh winter weather but also from the sun’s harmful UV rays.
 They’re made of durable polyester fabric with an oversized zipper.
 The interior features a urethane coating that increases the cover’s water and mildew resistance as well as stops the fabric from rubbing the reel’s paint.
 These are wonderful for any hose reel model you own.

 ¾” Brass Garden Hose Cap

-This is a small, but useful item we offer that will be incredibly useful if you struggle with small critters around your property during the winter.
-Once your hose is winterized, you can use our Item 1123 Brass Garden Hose Cap to screw onto any standard 3/4"" male garden hose thread fitting.
-It includes a premium ELEY garden hose washer with large grips for easy twist on and off.
+This is a small but useful item we offer that will be incredibly useful if you struggle with small critters around your property during the winter.
+Once your hose is winterized, you can use our Item 1123 Brass Garden Hose Cap to screw onto any standard 3/4" male garden hose thread fitting.
+It includes a premium ELEY garden hose washer with large grips for easy on/off twisting.
 This handy cap will keep dust, debris, and tiny critters like insects and mice out of the hose.

 Now that you’re winterized, you can relax knowing your garden hose and reel are safely stored and will be ready for use next spring.
 Until then, enjoy the winter!